Pnau: 2016–2018: Changa

 In November 2016, Pnau released "Chameleon" as the lead single from the upcoming fifth studio album.
 The song peaked at number 4 on the ARIA Charts and was certified 4× platinum.
 At the ARIA Music Awards of 2017, the song won the groups their second ARIA Award for Best Dance Release.
 Changa was released in November 2017 and peaked at number 11 on the ARIA Charts.
 The album spawned two more singles "Go Bang" and "Changa".
 At the ARIA Music Awards of 2018, "Go Bang" won the group's third ARIA Award for Best Dance Release.

-2019–present: sixth studio album
+Since 2019: Hyperbolic

 The band released the single "Solid Gold" on 2 May 2019.
 The song continues Pnau's collaboration with Kira Divine on vocals, and also features additional vocals by Marques Toliver.
 The band hosted a live chat on their Facebook page to support the release.
 In August 2019, the band released the single "All of Us".
 In December 2020, the band worked with Ladyhawke again and released the single "River".

-In August 2021, Pnau produced a remix medley of several Elton John songs along with Dua Lipa, titled "Cold Heart (Pnau remix)".
+In August 2021, Pnau produced a remix medley of several John songs along with Dua Lipa, titled "Cold Heart (Pnau remix)".
 The single charted in many countries worldwide, becoming their 3rd top 10 in Australia and their second in the UK, as well as their first song to chart in the US.

-On June 24, 2022, the band released the remix of “Don’t Fly Away” by Elvis Presley on the soundtrack to the movie Elvis.

-Pronunciations

-One accepted pronunciation of Pnau is "pah-now".
-The name is commonly accented to simulate the sound of a gunshot.
-Nick Littlemore explained the name was the result of an instance when he was speaking in tongues.
-After shouting gibberish for half an hour, Littlemore decided Pnau would be an appropriate band name.

-Another theory on the pronunciation, according to one interview with the pair, is "pah-nyeow".
-The group has on other occasions explained that the name "rhymes with meow".
+Over the next few years, Pnau released singles with Budjerah, Troye Sivan, Khalid, Bebe Rexha and Ozuna.